Bent Out of Shape

 Bent Out of Shape is the seventh studio album released by English hard rock band Rainbow.
 It was originally released in September 1983 as an LP and cassette.
 The cassette featured several longer edits compared to the vinyl version.
-It was recorded at Sweet Silence Studios in Copenhagen in about 7 weeks.
+It was recorded at Sweet Silence Studios in Copenhagen.

 History

-Bent Out of Shape would be Rainbow's final studio album before their twelve-year hiatus from the studio.
+Bent Out of Shape would be Rainbow's final studio album before their 12-year hiatus from the studio.
 It also proved to be the band's final studio album with vocalist Joe Lynn Turner, bassist Roger Glover and keyboardist David Rosenthal, and their only one to feature drummer Chuck Burgi, who replaced Bobby Rondinelli just prior to the album's recording sessions.

-The instrumental "Snowman" is based upon "Walking in the Air", a song written by Howard Blake for the 1982 animated film The Snowman based on Raymond Briggs' 1978 children's book of the same name.
+The instrumental "Snowman" is based upon "Walking in the Air," a song written by Howard Blake for the 1982 animated film The Snowman, which was based on Raymond Briggs' 1978 children's book of the same name.

 Release and legacy

 The album's cover was designed by Hipgnosis, and alongside Led Zeppelin's Coda, the artwork was amongst the last to be created by the studio before disbanding in 1983.